WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-14-list-every-sf-symbol-in-code.md

 ---
-title: "How to list every SF Symbol in code (without hardcoding names)"
+title: "How to list every SFSymbol in code (without hardcoding names)"
-description: "Apple doesn't give you a way to enumerate SF Symbols in Swift — because they're strings, and you can't iterate a string you never wrote down.
+description: "Apple doesn't give you a way to enumerate SFSymbols in Swift — because they're strings, and you can't iterate a string you never wrote down.
 Here's how to get all of them as a CaseIterable enum."
 date: 2026-05-14
 tags: [sf-symbols, swift, swiftui]
 ---

-A question that comes up constantly: *"How do I get a list of all SF Symbols in code?"* — to build a symbol picker, a debug grid, a design-system gallery, whatever.
+A question that comes up constantly: *"How do I get a list of all SFSymbols in code?"* — to build a symbol picker, a debug grid, a design-system gallery, whatever.

 The uncomfortable answer with Apple's APIs: **you can't.** There is no `SFSymbol.allCases`, no `UIImage.allSystemSymbols`, no public enumeration.
-SF Symbols are referenced by string, and you cannot iterate a set of strings that was never written down anywhere in your code.
+SFSymbols are referenced by string, and you cannot iterate a set of strings that was never written down anywhere in your code.
 This is the same root problem as a misspelled symbol — just viewed from the other side.

 ## Why there's no built-in list